 The effects of climate change are wide-reaching and must be incorporated into long-term planning efforts.
 There are a number of strategies that can be implemented within the OSHARP that will mitigate the effects of climate change.
-Climate benefits include carbon storage and sequestration by natural habitats; providing additional local recreation areas and green travel routes to encourage walking and cycling; and, creating habitat connectivity through wildlife linkages, corridors, and buffers.
+Climate benefits include carbon storage and sequestration by natural habitats (the carbon sequestration benefit will vary depending on the species planted); providing additional local recreation areas and "green" travel routes that encourage walking and cycling; and, creating habitat connectivity through wildlife linkages, corridors, and buffers.